 In the context of the philosophy of science, it has been also a very disputed issue the adequate way of understanding the relationships among the different scientific disciplines, from basic physical science to sociology or economics.
 Sometimes, the picture of a layered reality has received interpretations similar to 1.
 The problem of exclusion, both explanatory and causal, has motivated other interpretations closer to 2.
-Very recently, (Heil, 2003) has offered very sound arguments for a rejection of "levels of reality" in the sense of 1.
+(In Heil, 2003, we can find the best arguments for a rejection of "levels of reality" in the sense of 1.)

 Processual approaches can assume much more easily option 2.
 In fact, many authors in the tradition of process philosophy have adopted option 2.
-All kinds of phenomena are understood as the result of processes of organization, and re-organization, taking place inside only one kind of reality.
+All kinds of phenomena are understood as the result of processes of organization taking place in only one kind of basic reality.
 This avoids the problem of causal and explanatory exclusion.
 It does not matter whether the physical level is or is not the basic level.
 In any case, the basic level does not excludes anything because there is no other level of reality and existence apart from that basic level.

-In other words, to identify different levels of reality in the analyses of complex systems does not entail the adoption of a non-reducible pluralist ontology.
-Methodologically, this has a very important effect: it liberalizes the use of "causal connections" among very heterogeneous variables.
+To identify different levels of reality in the analyses of complex systems does not entail the adoption of a non-reducible pluralist ontology.
+Methodologically, this has a very important effect: it liberalizes the use of causal connections among heterogeneous variables.
 That heterogeneity would not be adequate from more orthodox ontological points of view.
 However, causal heterogeneity is one of the most salient and distinctive features of DS.